Home: Kenneth Freeman | Purposeful Places

 Something went wrong.
 Please refresh the page and/or try again.

 A quick note about advertising: This web site displays adverts through the WordPress WordAds programme.
 Purposeful Places does not endorse any of the advertisements you see (and I don’t know what you see – the adverts are placed as a result of a magic algorithm that tries to make the adverts as relevant to you as possible), but the revenue generated from the adverts helps pay for the upkeep of the site and the production of new content.
 I also include links to relevant products, such as books, that you might find useful or interesting.
-If you click on a link which takes you through to Amazon, and make a purchase, I will be paid a small commission – this too helps with the upkeep of the site and the production of new content.
+If you click on a link which takes you through to Amazon, and make a purchase, I may be paid a small commission – this too helps with the upkeep of the site and the production of new content.
 I hope you don’t mind.